vivekolladapu/753_task/README.md

-# Sampple repo for 753 task
+# Sample repo for 753 task